Big Sky Geology: Montana Field Experience

 Who should apply?

-We are looking especially for college freshmen and sophomores who enjoy the outdoors and welcome an unique outdoor field experience.
+The course is open without prerequisite to all students who might enjoy an unusual, outdoor learning experience.
+We especially encourage applications from college freshmen and sophomores, and education majors.
 No prior outdoor or hiking experience is required, but an enthusiastic, positive, and flexible attitude is required to make this course enjoyable for you and your fellow course participants.
 If you like the outdoors, appreciate hiking, observation, and discovery, are attracted by the challenge of learning in a flexible outdoor environment, and want to see really great geology, this is the course for you.

 How do we get there?